Episteme and Techne

 Xenophon’s only sustained discussions of epistêmê and technê are in two of his Socratic works, Memorabilia and Oeconomicus.
 The Memorabilia recounts conversations which Socrates held on a variety of topics; the Oeconomicus is a conversation largely devoted to one, i.e., the art of running a successful estate and household.
 In these works, knowledge is intimately tied to knowing how to do things, especially the more organized kind of knowing-how designated by technê.
 There is no distinction between epistêmê as theoretical knowledge and technê as mere craft or skill.
 Socrates explicitly identifies as technai such activities as playing the harp, generalship, piloting a ship, cooking, medicine, managing an estate, smithing, and carpentry; by association with these technai, we can include housebuilding, mathematics, astronomy, making money, flute playing, and painting.
 Without marking any difference, he also calls many of these activities epistêmai.

 Almost all occurrences of the word ‘epistêmê’ show its close connection to skill, practice, and technê.
 In a jocular vein, Critoboulos says he wants to gain the knowledge (epistêmê) which will allow him to win over those with good souls and beautiful bodies (II.vi.30).
 Socrates compares the knowledge (epistêmê) of justice to the knowledge of letters, i.e., a skill (IV.ii.20).
 As well, the verb epistasthai — the root of epistêmê — carries the sense of knowing how to do something.
 The stronger know how to use (chrêsthai) the weaker like slaves (II.i.12–13).
 If one does not know how to pilot (mê epistamenô(i) kubernân) a ship — a technê — both he and his ship will be lost (II.vi.38).
 One must learn the crafts (technai) of war from one who knows them (epistamenon) (II.i.28).
 Socrates says that some of the sub-skills of generalship — which elsewhere he calls a technê — come by nature and others come through knowledge (epistêmê) (III.i.6–7).
-The difference is between what is not acquired and what is acquired; but we find no distinction — as in Plato — between what is acquired by teaching and what is acquired by training.
+The distinction might suggest a relation between theory and practice in which a theoretical account of goals grounds practice.
+However, the difference is actually between what is not acquired and what is acquired; but we find no distinction — as in Plato — between what is acquired by theoretical teaching and what is acquired by practical training.
 Thus Xenophon does not make the Platonic distinction between theoretical instruction and learning by practice (cf. Meno 70a–b).

-Even at his most theoretical, Xenophon’s Socrates shows a practical bent.
+Even when Xenophon’s Socrates waxes theoretical about the virtues, the result remains practical.
 Saying that those who know what each virtue is can expound these to others, he gives definitions for the virtues.
 A pious man, for instance, knows the laws respecting the worship of the gods and thus worships the gods lawfully; and, in general, the man who knows what is lawful with respect to the gods (ta peri tous theous nomima eidôs) is pious (IV.vi.1–4).
 The pious man, then, is defined by informed religious practice.
 The most abstract definition would seem to be that of wisdom.
 Claiming the wise are wise by knowledge (epistêmê(i)), Socrates says wisdom is knowledge.
 Next, however, he cautions that no one can know all things; so a person is wise to the extent that he knows (IV.vi.7).
 Knowledge, then, can be accumulated.
 Since knowledge is divided into various skills, such as managing an estate and generalship, and their subdivisions, the wise man would appear to be someone who acquires as much of this kind of knowledge as possible.
-If so, he is a person of wide accomplishments, not someone with a theory about the universe.
+If so, he is a person of wide accomplishments, not someone with a theory about the goals of craft.

-Throughout the Memorabilia, Xenophon weaves the theme of the craft of ruling (basilikê technê).
-This craft is the finest of virtues and technai, by which men, public and private, become capable of ruling and benefiting other men and themselves (IV.ii.11).
+Something similar happens when Socrates talks about the relation of virtue and happiness.
+Here he seems to be approaching a theoretical account of happiness (I.vi.10); but he never uses it to ground the practice of virtue.
+In talking about the overarching virtue, the craft of ruling (basilikê technê)–which is associated with happiness–his account of happiness is less theoretical and more practical.
+He says the ruling craft is the finest of virtues and technai, by which men, public and private, become capable of ruling and benefiting other men and themselves (IV.ii.11).
 Kings and rulers are not simply those who are chosen but those who know how to rule (tous epistamenous archein).
 In this regard they are compared to others who exercise a technê, such as ship’s pilots (III.ix.10–11).
 A good king does not just manage his own life well but also that of the ones he rules and he is the cause of their happiness (III.ii.2–3).
 However, he also argues that rulers have a more pleasant life than those who are ruled.
-His interlocutor, Aristippus, takes him to be claiming that the ruling craft is happiness.
+His interlocutor, Aristippus, takes him to be claiming that the ruling craft is associated with happiness.
 In answer, Socrates describes the life of what is obviously a gentleman, capable of winning good friends and subduing enemies, fit in body and soul to manage his household, to help his friends, and serve his country (II.i.19–20).
 These constitute the happy life of the gentleman; they also make him able to make others happy (IV.i.2–3).
 Although ruling is associated with happiness (eudaimonia), Socrates is not tempted to generalize about happiness; instead of an account of happiness, he enumerates the activities of a flourishing member of the dominant class.

 In the Oeconomicus, Socrates uses knowledge (epistêmê) and craft (technê) interchangeably to refer to the practical undertakings of a gentleman, called in Greek kalos k’agathos — literally one who is fine and good.
 He opens the work with the question whether estate management (oikonomia) is the name of a type of knowledge (epistêmê) like medicine, smithing, and carpentry.
 Then he asks whether he and his interlocutor can say what the function (ergon) of estate management is, just as they can say what are the functions of these other technai (I.1–2).
 When he uses epistêmê in what follows, the focus of his discussion is some aspect of estate or household management.
 He refers indifferently to the knowledge (epistêmê) and the craft (technê) of estate management and of farming; the latter includes sub-skills such as breeding stock (V.3) casting seed (XVII.7) and the planting of trees (XIX.1).
-However, there is a distinction between illiberal arts (banausikai technai) and those worthy of a gentleman.
-The latter are the craft of war (polemikê technê) and that of farming (geôrgia).
-The illiberal arts confine one to the workshop and narrow one’s interests to his own welfare; the crafts of war and farming give one a wider scope so that he can attend to his friends and city (IV.2–4; VI.5–9).
+While there is a distinction between the arts worthy of a gentleman and illiberal arts (banausikai technai), the difference is not between what is informed by theory and what is not; rather, the difference is one of scope.
+The former are the craft of war (polemikê technê) and that of farming (geôrgia), which allow one to attend to his friends and city.
+The illiberal arts confine one to the workshop and narrow one’s interests to his own welfare (IV.2–4; VI.5–9).
 In fact, farming is the mother and nurse of the other technai (V.17).
-However, knowledge by itself is not sufficient to prosper.
+Emphasizing its practical nature, he says knowledge by itself is not sufficient to prosper.
 There are those who have the knowledge and resources to increase their estates but are unwilling to do so (I.16).
 Others, like Socrates’ respondent Critoboulos, might gain such knowledge but do not have the wealth necessary to make use of it (II.11–13).
 Still, Socrates says, knowledge is not sufficient to profit but one also needs care and diligence in order to put his knowledge into effect (XX.2–6).
 This unused knowledge is not untried theory but neglected skill.

 2. Plato